gary-ha/metric-content-checker/README.md

 # metric-content-checker

 Scrapes oddsportal content including upcoming fixtures and WDW prices.
-Also finds price outliers and missing content against a dataset
+Finds price outliers and missing content against an API, and sends an alert to Slack.